ldsad7/c-piscine/README.md

 # c-piscine
-My solutions to c-piscine tasks
+My solutions to the c-piscine tasks